Park Jung-bin

-Park Jung-Bin is a South Korean professional footballer who plays as an attacking midfielder or forward for Cambodian club Visakha FC.
+Park Jung-bin (born 22 February 1994) is a South Korean professional footballer who plays as an attacking midfielder or forward for Cambodian club Visakha FC.

 Club career

 In 2011, Park made his debut in the Regionalliga Nord with the VfL Wolfsburg II.
 In the winter transfer period of the 2012–13 season, he was loaned out to Greuther Fürth until mid of June 2014.
 He made his Bundesliga debut in a match against Bayern Munich.

 On 1 September 2013, Karlsruher SC announced his transfer from Wolfsburg on a three-year contract.

-After three season at Viborg FF, he left the club at the end of the 2018–19 season.
+After three seasons at Viborg FF, he left the club at the end of the 2018–19 season.

 In July 2019, he was on trial at Troyes AC and played a friendly match against Villefranche.

 Since October 2019, he plays for Servette FC of the Swiss Super League.
 He announced his departure from the club in June 2020.
 He wasn't able to agree to a new contract with the Swiss club, Servette FC.

 On 30 December 2020, he has gone back to FC Seoul of the South Korean K League 1.
 In 2021 he played 10 games and had a total of 378 minutes of time played on the field.
 On 12 May 2022, he left the club as his contract was terminated through mutual consent.

 On 15 August 2022, he joined Rodez of Ligue 2.